FennaKort/verdantia-site/README.txt

 [x]replace what we offer and contact us h1s with h2s and ensure good document outline

-[]put fullsize styles into correct media queries
+[]put fullsize styles into correct media queries []main needs to be <=790px in large size

-[x]may be able to consolidate styles for price table container and tagline container []may be able to consolidate styles for what we offer and contact form hover styles [x]may be able to remove styles for entire call to action section at around line 370 []add scrollbar-gutter and style scrollbar
+[x]may be able to consolidate styles for price table container and tagline container []may be able to consolidate styles for what we offer and contact form hover styles [x]may be able to remove styles for entire call to action section at around line 370 [x]add scrollbar-gutter and style scrollbar
-[]adjust .buttons class name
+[]adjust .buttons class name to be more descriptive

 --------------------------------------------------------------------------